Is cannabis best before sex, after, or both?

 The body’s endocannabinoid system (ECS) is a complex system that has evolved over millions of years.
 Its main role is to maintain homeostasis in the body.
 Scientists only discovered this system recently as they were exploring the effects of THC.
 During their research, they discovered that the system had remarkably similar structures to compounds in the cannabis plant.
 These similarities, they discovered, are what make the relationship between cannabis and the ECS so powerful [2].

-Within the ECS, the body makes a class of chemicals called endocannabinoids that interact with endocannabinoid receptors, affecting bodily sensations and functions such as learning, memory, emotional processing, pain control, inflammatory and immune responses, sexual responses, and eating.
+Within the ECS, the body makes a class of chemicals called endocannabinoids that appear to interact with endocannabinoid receptors, affecting bodily sensations and functions.

 Likewise, the cannabis plant contains molecules that are structurally similar to endocannabinoids.
-These are called cannabinoids (or phytocannabinoids) and they engage with the ECS’s same receptors, altering bodily processes.
+These are called cannabinoids (or phytocannabinoids) and they engage with the ECS’s same receptors, affecting bodily processes.

 CB1 receptors are cannabinoid receptors in the brain and modulate the effects of cannabinoids like THC.
-Providing continual feedback to other systems, these receptors turn up or down things that might need adjustments, like temperature, pleasure, or alertness [3].
+Providing continual feedback to other systems, these receptors turn up or down things that might need adjustments [3].

 CB2 receptors affect different experiences.
-Prevalent throughout our immune tissues, these receptors are important because they help us maintain healthy immune system functions.
-Additionally, cannabinoids and endocannabinoids interact with hormones and neurotransmitters that mediate sexual desire and behavior [4].
+Prevalent throughout our immune tissues, these receptors are important because they help us maintain system functions.
+Additionally, cannabinoids and endocannabinoids interact with hormones and neurotransmitters [4].

 How cannabis could impact your post-sex experience